Culture in Cuba

 Here´s why:

 First of all, Cuba is a country with a steep hierarchical society (high Hierarchy).
 This means that centralized power and institutions probably are there to stay.
-Since 1925 Fidel Castro is already the third dictator of Cuba.
+Since 1925 Fidel Castro has already been the third dictator of Cuba.
 Their total period of reign covers 61 years!
 This means in a period of 100 years (1906 – 2006) only 39 years Cuba wasn’t controlled by dictators.
-For which more than 10 years (1933 -1944) Cuba had a number of “puppet presidents” behind which the strong real power holders stood.
+For more than 10 years (1933 -1944) Cuba had several “puppet presidents” behind which the strong real power holders stood.
 And all the elected presidents had short periods of reign.
 There was in most cases some kind of ‘scandal’ that led to their fall.
 In other words, society is controlled by a few people, high up in the existing power pyramid or they gain and establish central power for a long period through uprise, “coups d’etat“, revolution, etc.

 Second, Cuba has a collectivistic society (low score on Individualism).
 This means that there are so-called in-groups and (implicitly) out-groups.
 The current rulers (Fidel is not alone, he has a family, typically a brother who most likely will succeed him) are such an in-group.
 Not necessarily limited to the Castro family, more so like a circle around the power holders.
 If you do not belong to that circle, you belong to the out-group.
-Plus, every in-group has certain (unwritten) rules that the group members should follow in exchange for a powerful position, protection, and comfortable life.
+Plus, every in-group has certain (unwritten) rules that the group members should follow in exchange for a powerful position, protection, and a comfortable life.

 Change of power outside the existing in-group will only take place through revolution.
 And the new power holders would come from the ranks of present Cubans living in the USA, they would establish again a centrally controlled power system.